Anatik572/KeepSafe/README.md

 path : /ect/nginx<br>
 **in the above directory you just have to put the 2 files in the destination file**<br>

-###then as soon as you have a ddos attack you just need to launch the index.js
+### Then as soon as you have a ddos attack you just need to launch the index.js